 If you have enough time, we recommend you to see both high tide and low tide.
 If you wait for 2-3 hours, the water will come up.
 Check the tide time in Miyajima before you visit and see which time is the best to visit depending on your preference.
 We suggest you to get there when the tide is high so that it looks like the gate is floating and isn’t surrounded by people.

 While waiting for the best tide, let’s take a walk around island.
-From the ferry terminal to the shrine follow the Omotesando shopping street, this busy street (alley) is the busiest place in Miyajima for souvenir shops and restaurants.
-The area is very popular for its lemons and oysters.
-You will see them everywhere!
-And don’t forget to try Momiji-Manju!
+From the ferry terminal to the shrine follow the Omotesando shopping street, this busy street is the busiest place in Miyajima for souvenir shops and restaurants.
+The area is very popular for its lemons and oysters, you will see them for sale everywhere.
+As well as the delicious local snack Momiji-Manju, don’t forget to try these local delicacies of Hiroshima.

 Momiji-Manju is a maple leaf shaped Manju which is Japanese sweets filling of red bean paste.
 There are more fillings like custard, matcha, chocolate or cheese to choose and also there are fried ones too, something for everyone!

-If you have more time and can stay in Miyajima, you can go hiking in Miyama.
-There are several hiking trails leading op to the highest point of the island Mount Misen or you can get there by cable car ( ¥1,010 for one way, ¥1,840 round trip).
+If you have more time and can stay in Miyajima, we recommend you to go hiking in Miyama.
+There are several hiking trails leading up to the highest point of the island Mount Misen or you can get there by cable car ( ¥1,010 for one way, ¥1,840 round trip).

 13:45 Leave Miyajima

-Next stop is Atomic Bomb Dome.
-Take a ferry back to Miyajimaguchi station and then take Hiroshima Electric Railway to Atomic Bomb Dome from Hiroden-Miyajimaguchi station.
+Next stop is the Atomic Bomb Dome.
+To get to this impressive building, take a ferry back to Miyajimaguchi station and then take Hiroshima Electric Railway to Atomic Bomb Dome from Hiroden-Miyajimaguchi station.

 15:00 Arrive at Atomic Bomb Dome and Explore Peace Memorial Park